Mansi793/Mansi793/README.md

 # Hi there, I'm Mansi! 👋
+I am first generation university student from rural India.
+I like exploring new things .
 ## About Me
 I'm an engineer passionate about AI, machine learning, and full-stack development and research.